Are you annoyed with a credential prompt whenever you shut down the DMGR, Nodeagent, or JVM?

 In default WebSphere installation when security is enabled, you will get a credential prompt as shown below at every shutdown.

 The following procedure will help you to configure WAS in such a way that you don’t get a credential prompt anymore during a shutdown.

 Note: this must be done at profile levels like DMGR or node agent and assume you are using default connection type (SOAP).
 So ready?

-- Modify the soap.client.props file using vi and ensure following three changes.
+Modify the soap.client.props file using vi and ensure the following three changes.

 First– change false to true for SOAP security